A Commitment to Community Service

 The firm’s history goes back nearly 100 years when W.B.
 Whitlow began the practice of law in the city of Fulton.
 W.B.
 Whitlow served federal and local governments, represented central Missouri in the Missouri State Senate, and was well known throughout the state representing banks which were closed during the Great Depression.
 The Whitlow name is still seen throughout the town as the old Whitlow farm eventually became a subdivision and the Whitlow branch of Stinson Creek still runs through town.

 In 1957, W.B.
-Whitlow’s son, Bill Whitlow, formed what would eventually be Whitlow & Riley and then Riley & Stingley.
+Whitlow’s son, Bill Whitlow, formed what would eventually become Riley Stingley Brazas.
 Bill Whitlow served as legal secretary for the Missouri governor, counselor for the City of Fulton, and prosecuting attorney.
 Bill Whitlow donated his time for charitable and civic service for nearly 30 years working as a member of the Board of Trustees of Westminster College, a founding member of the Missouri Cancer Commission, and was involved in many organizations, promoting the history of Missouri and, particularly Callaway County and Fulton.

-In 1963, Charles W. Riley, joined Bill Whitlow to form the firm of Whitlow & Riley, after service in the Judge Advocate General’s Department of the United States Air Force.
+In 1963, Charles W. Riley, father of current firm member Thomas K. Riley, joined Bill Whitlow to form the firm of Whitlow & Riley, after service in the Judge Advocate General’s Department of the United States Air Force.
 Charles Riley actively served in leadership positions within the legal field, as Chair of the Missouri Bar Property Law Committee, member of the Missouri Bar Board of Governors, and President of the Callaway County Bar for over 20 years.
 Charles Riley also was a founding director of Mid-Missouri Legal Aid-an organization devoted to legal representation of indigent persons-and served as its President for more than 10 years.

-Within Fulton, Charles Riley served civic and charitable organizations for nearly 50 years.
+Charles Riley served civic and charitable organizations for nearly 50 years.
 He was President of the Fulton School Board, President of the Board of Directors for the Chamber of Commerce, President of the Fulton Colleges Board of Associates, which was created to fund scholarships for local students to attend Westminster College and William Woods University.
-Charles Riley was also continuously involved in many aspects of the United Methodist Church, and served for 12 years as Trustee for the United Methodist Church for the State of Missouri.
-In 2005, Charles Riley was the founding President for the Foundation for the Advancement of the Fulton State Hospital, which continues to endeavor to provide opportunities for those receiving services and those working at the institution.
-Charles was and continues to be active in the Fulton Kiwanis Club.